magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master.md

 *	One master database for order management system (OMS) tables
 *	One master database for the remainder of the Magento 2 application tables

-In addition, you can optionally set up any number of *slave* databases that serve as load balancers.
+In addition, you can optionally set up any number of *slave* databases that serve as load balancers and backups.

 This guide discusses how to set up the master databases only.
 We provide sample configurations and references for you to set up slave databases if you wish.